 Keep in mind that dental implants are not right for everyone.
-Dr. Green will evaluate your candidacy as well as review your dental needs and goals in detail before recommending implants or another treatment option.
+Dr. Kennedy will evaluate your candidacy as well as review your dental needs and goals in detail before recommending implants or another treatment option.

 How long will my dental implant last?